joelgardner/Kiko-plus/_posts/2017-07-13-part5-bnb-book-frontend-react-redux-saga.md

 }
 ```

 This Navigation Saga takes the payload from the `ROUTER_LOCATION_CHANGED` message, and executes another saga.
 Where does this magic "other" saga come from?
 Back in `Routes.js`, we defined a `saga` property for our first two routes.
 That's the saga being executed here.
-Those two sagas were `homeSaga.js` and `propertyDetailsSaga`, which we will define in `Sagas/RouteSagas`:
+Those two sagas were `homeSaga` and `propertyDetailsSaga`, which we will define in `Sagas/RouteSagas`:

 `Sagas/RouteSagas/HomeSaga.js`: